smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 ## Table Type 7
 ### Common Table Expression (CTE)

-A Common Table Expression (CTE) is a named, temporary result set that is defined within a `SELECT` statement.
+A common table expression (CTE) is a named query expression that exists for the duration of a single statement.
+A CTE can be used with a SELECT, INSERT, UPDATE, DELETE, or MERGE statement and can also be used in a view definition.

 ```sql
 WITH EmployeesByDepartment AS